Dhruv-Verma/Fashionist/README.md

 Kindly cite our papers if you use our code

 	Dhruv Verma, Kshitij Gulati, Vasu Goel, and Rajiv Ratn Shah.
 2020.
-Fashionist: Personalising Outfit Recommendation for Cold-Start Scenarios.
+	Fashionist: Personalising Outfit Recommendation for Cold-Start
+	Scenarios.
 In Proceedings of the 28th ACM International Conference on Multimedia (MM'20).
-DOI: https://doi.org/10.1145/3394171.3414446
+DOI:https://doi.org/10.1145/3394171.3414446

+--

 	Dhruv Verma, Kshitij Gulati and Rajiv Ratn Shah.
 2020.
 Addressing the Cold-Start Problem in Outfit Recommendation Using Visual Preference Modelling.
 In Proceedings of the IEEE Sixth International Conference on Multimedia Big Data (BigMM'20).
 	DOI: 10.1109/BigMM50055.2020.00043